EGI-Federation/datahub-documentation/source/clients.rst

    Selecting EGI to connect using EGI Check-in

-   Using EGI Check-in it's possible to connect with its institute credentials.
+   Using EGI Check-in it's possible to connect with your institute credentials.

 .. figure:: _static/datahub-welcome-screen.png
    :alt: EGI DataHub landing page